LiveFastEatTrashRaccoon/RaccoonForFriendica/docs/manual/main.md

 ## User feedback

-This form allows you to submit your feedback to the developers.
+This form allows you to submit your feedback to the developers (e.g. to report a bug or suggest some improvements).
 Apart from writing your comment, you can optionally specify an email address (e.g. if you wish to be contacted for clarifications).
-This is just a utility screen for those who prefer not to use the issue tracker.
+This is just a utility screen for those who prefer not to use the issue tracker on GitHub (e.g. because they do not have an account).

 <div align="center">
   <img width="310" alt="submit user feedback screen" src="images/user_feedback.png" />